tenzir/tenzir/doc/vast.1.md

   `-r` *input*
     Filesystem path or type-specific name that identifies event *input*.
   `-s` *schema*
-    Path to an alterative *schema* file that overrides the default attributes.
+    Path to an alterative *schema* file that overrides the default schema.
   `-d`
     Treats `-r` as a listening UNIX domain socket instead of a regular file.